rancher/elemental-docs/docs/reset.md

 ### Enable machine reset

 In order to allow machines to be reset automatically, the `spec.config.elemental.reset.enabled` flag of the `MachineRegistration` should be toggled.
-This is off by default, but once activated, all associated `MachineInventory` will inherit this setting automatically.
+This is off by default, but once activated, all newly created `MachineInventory` will inherit this setting automatically.
 For example:

 ```yaml